Children’s Faith Development

 *Parents with very young children should contact the Director of Family Ministry to discuss the best class placement for their child.
 We’re here to support your family’s needs!

-Recommended for elementary and middle school-aged kids
+For elementary school-aged kids (K-5th)

 Contact Michelle McKenzie-Creech, Director of Family Ministry, for more information.